sitegeist/Sitegeist.MagicWand/README.md

+# Sitegeist.MagicWand

-# Tools that make the Flow/Neos development easier
+> Tools that make the Flow/Neos development easier

 This package is intended to be used on development systems and should NEVER be installed on production servers. *Please add this package to the require-dev